Christophe31/screenutils/README.rst

  * screen code insertion
  * screen monitoring/logging
  * screen session sharing with unix users
-    - _ to allow this feature, you will **need** to change some unixs rigths _:
+    - to allow this feature, you will **need** to change some unixs rigths:
         + ``sudo chmod +s /usr/bin/screen``
 	+ ``sudo chmod 755 /var/run/screen``

 Known issues
 -------------

-This may not work with bpython.
+This may not work properly with bpython.

 Roadmap
 --------